Adding Underfloor Insulation The Right Way.

 • Vapour Barrier - prevents water vapour passing through it (although no material is 100% impermeable to water vapour, vapour barriers are as close as you’ll get).

-• Vapour Control Layer - designed to allow controlled amounts of the water vapour in your home to pass through.
+• Vapour Control Layer - designed to allow controlled amounts of the water vapour to pass through.

 • Jointing Tape - used to provide an airtight seal at the joints of the tape.
 You can get different types of tape for sealing joints to different materials.